 This course handles the theoretical frameworks and concepts related to international relations.
 The course focuses on the scientific theorization of international relations, beginning with the primary contributions of the theories of international relations, including liberal theory, realistic theory and Marxist theory, continues to the British and Chinese schools of the theories of international relations, and also handles critical theory, poststructuralism, structuralism, feminism and green theory.
+(Prerequisite: POL 131)

-POL 439 - Contemporary International Issues E (Prerequisite: ENG 102 + POL 131)
+POL 439 - Contemporary International Issues E

-This course will focus on significant themes and debates in the arena of contemporary international politics.
-The course will examine several contemporary issues that will continue to influence international politics for many years, such as terrorism and nuclear proliferation, international terrorism and efforts to combat it, refugees and human rights issues, racial discrimination, environmental issues and climate change.
+This course focuses on significant themes and debates in the arena of contemporary international politics.
+The course examines several contemporary issues that will continue to influence international politics for many years, such as terrorism and nuclear proliferation, international terrorism and efforts to combat it, refugees and human rights issues, racial discrimination, environmental issues and climate change.